rikcarve/rikcarve.github.io/_posts/2020-05-14-Quarkus-Security.md

 ```

 ### HTTPS
-No sense using authentication without securing the transport layer, so I had to switch to HTTPS.
+There's no sense using authentication without securing the transport layer, so I had to switch to HTTPS.
 And that means certificates
 and I hate certificates ;-) But as I own a Synology NAS (which is reachable through a dynamic DNS provider), getting a certificate
 from Let's encrypt is just a few clicks away.
 Once there, I could export them.
-But then I was left with 3 .pem files which
+Then I was left with 3 .pem files which
 look like a chinese newspaper to me :-(
 All I knew was, I need to get them in a Java keystore.
 My only option: [KeyStore Explorer](https://keystore-explorer.org/):
 * create a new keystore (JKS)